ankitsingh279110/Excel-Finance-Analytics/README.md

  -  **Facilitate Communication with Stakeholders:**
      - Creating reports that convey financial information clearly to stakeholders.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:**
+  - **Benchmarking:**
+     - Comparing performance against industry peers to identify strengths and weaknesses.
+ -  **Foundation for Budgeting and Forecasting:**
+     - Using historical data to make accurate financial predictions.

 - **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.